 In this course students will learn about the methods and materials used in the teaching of elementary school Biblical Studies, Language Arts, Math, Art, Social Studies, Physical Education and Health, Science, Music and Computing Science.
 Each curricular area is dealt with by a master elementary teacher who is currently teaching the subject under consideration.
 The course components are offered in one week modules of instruction.
 The intent of each module is to help students acquire basic familiarity with the methods and materials of teaching these subject areas.
 The course is coordinated with the Introductory Practicum (EDUC 351).
+Credit for this course is awarded on a pass/fail basis.
 This course is open only to students in the B.Ed.
 (AD) program.

-EDUC 306 - Elementary School Language Arts
+EDUC 306 - Elementary School Language Arts Every Year, Fall 3(3-1-0)

-This course introduces students to the language arts curriculum in elementary grades.
+The focus of this course is the language arts curriculum in elementary grades.
 Topics include: language acquisition, the oral language base of reading and writing, as well as theories, methods and materials related to the teaching of listening, speaking, reading and writing.
 A weekly seminar period will be used to have students engage in micro-teaching opportunities.
-This course is open only to
+This course is open only to students in the B.Ed.
+(AD) program.